There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignments; (2) mid-semester test; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) assignments; (2) presentation; and (3) quizzes and exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Winthrop Professor Arcady Dyskin

 - Unit rules

 - Enrolment in 62550 Master of Professional Engineering (Civil Engineering specialisation)

 or 62570 Master of Offshore and Coastal Engineering

 Enrolment inBachelor of Engineering (Honours) or an associated Combined Degree